David Planella - Ubuntu, A Powerful, New Force in Mobile

 Øredev logo

-It’s rather interesting that the first iPhone (launched before the App Store existed) was presented with a big, dramatic “no SDK needed” callout.
+It’s interesting that the first iPhone (launched before the App Store existed) was presented with a big, dramatic “no SDK needed” callout.
 The iPhone came with “the world’s greatest mobile web browser”, perfectly capable of running HTML5 apps.
 Why would anyone need or want anything else?

 Then, Apple realized they could make money on app revenue…and here we are.